Skip to Content

 Gizzard Anatomy

 You’ll find a bird’s gizzard nestled within its digestive tract, a muscular pouch that’s nature’s answer to teeth.
+Viral infections can cause significant damage to the digestive tract.
 This robust organ varies in size across species, but it’s always lined with a tough, ridged surface called the koilin.

 The gizzard’s powerful muscles contract rhythmically, grinding food against ingested gravel.